manndthakkar/pickApic/client/README.md

 # Client Side of the PickAPic application

-Uses ReactJS as the frontend framework along with Redux to manage the application state, and MaterialUI to create the GUI
+Uses ReactJS as the frontend framework along with Redux to manage the application state, and MaterialUI to create the GUI.

 ## Available Scripts